rmsk2/moreorless/readme.md

 where the mark was set and the character where the command was typed are part of the selection.
 It is valid to only select a single line or a single character.

-In lines which are shorter that 80 characters you can place the cursor to the right of the last character in that line.
+In lines which are shorter than 80 characters you can place the cursor to the right of the last character in that line.
 This position is valid for selecting a full line but invalid when selecting a string within a line.

 If the document has unsaved changes a `*` appears in the top right corner of the screen. `moreorless` uses a